Suit over rape claim against filmmaker Haggis heads to trial

 After the suit was filed in late 2017, three other women told her attorneys and The Associated Press that Haggis had sexually assaulted them or attempted to do so.
 One said he had raped her.
 In response, his lawyer said Haggis "didn’t rape anybody.”

-The lawsuit was filed only by the publicist who made the 2013 rape allegation, but Judge Sabrina Kraus ruled last month that the other three women can also testify as part of the plaintiff's effort to demonstrate Haggis' “intent and lack of consent.”
+Kraus ruled last month that those three women can also testify as part of the plaintiff's effort to demonstrate Haggis' “intent and lack of consent.”

 Jurors won't be allowed to hear that Haggis was detained for about two weeks at an Italian hotel in June while authorities investigated allegations that he sexually assaulted a woman there.
 Haggis was in Italy for an arts festival.